 Regardless of your type of interest, one of our Co-Directors will be in touch in order to further explore how we might work together.
 If a Project Assistant role is looking suitable, you will be asked to complete our information and assets questionnaire and we’ll take things from there.

 This train is undoubtedly moving.
-We’re really excited about what the rest of 2013 holds.
+We’re really excited about what the future holds.
 If this stuff gets you excited too – if you feel a sense of ‘critical hope’ about it all – then please do drop us a line!